Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Conclusions

 \section{Conclusions}

 This paper presented a study on SID leveraging RoBERTa-CNN.
 We tested the model on the SDD dataset.
-The promising results state the robustness of the model in identifying the textual signs of suicide ideation.
-Moreover, RoBERTa-CNN outperforms several existing models in the same dataset.
-This convinces us that RoBERTa-CNN does SID well on text data.
-Future work also includes developing a multi-modal model to do SID by analyzing visual, text, and speech data.
+The promising results imply the robustness of the model in identifying the textual signs of suicide ideation, convincing us that RoBERTa-CNN does SID well on text data.
+Future work includes developing a multi-modal model to do SID by analyzing visual, text, and speech data.